Changing Edu-chaos to Aweducation: 8 Awe Inspiring Classroom Ideas

 Posted by Erica Warren on

-Wouldn't you like to be the teacher that inspires a sense of excitement and wonder in the classroom and creates lessons that put students in a state of awe?
-While research on awe is quite new, studies conducted by Dacher Keltner at the Greater Good Science Center have shown that experiences that generate a state of awe foster enthusiasm, exuberance and even an overall sense of wellbeing!
+Wouldn't you like to be the teacher who inspires a sense of excitement and wonder in the classroom and creates lessons that put students in a state of awe?
+While research on awe is quite new, studies conducted by Dacher Keltner at the Greater Good Science Center have shown that experiences that generate a state of awe foster enthusiasm, exuberance, and even an overall sense of well-being!

 How Can We Reach a State of Awe?